uQr/cordova-docs/tutorial-team-build/README.md

 1. Check the project out from source control

-2. Add the platforms you want to build to the project using the “cordova platform add” command.
+2. Add the platforms you want to build to the project using the "cordova platform add" command.
 Ex:

 	~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 	cordova platform add android
 	~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-3. Build the project using the “cordova build” command:
+3. Build the project using the "cordova build" command:

 	~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
     cordova build android --release